jwang639/demo.Api/README.md

 ******************************************************
 3 Aug, 2021

-Using JPA, finished the CRUD methods by using default JPA methods, don't need DAO class anymore;
+Using JPA defalut CRUD methods and don't need DAO class anymore

+Tested by using h2.console database, will connect to AWS database later